JaneliaSciComp/videoAnnotation/README.md

 ### Step 1: Initialize a new project

-First of all, you need to install [Node.js](https://nodejs.org/en/) for local development.
+First of all, you need to install [Node.js](https://nodejs.org/en/) (>=19.0.0).

+Then clone this repo.

-Then run
+Then outside of the repo dir, run
 ```bash
 npx create-next-app@13.2.4  # The version used to create the page
 ```

 Answer the popup questions.
 For my test, I used these settings.
-You can also customize your own settings.
+You can also customize your own.

 ![nextjs_settings.png](/public/nextjs_settings.png)